Posts tagged “Cart Frenzy”

 Texture compiler

 After the model compiler comes the texture compiler.
 Decompressing a PNG file on Android is possible, but the loading code is simpler if the texture is already available in a format that we can feed directly to OpenGL.
+So I devised the GLT (GL Texture) format, and wrote a program called gltc to convert PNG files to GLT.

 Continue reading